OpenTranslationBible/open-bible/en-GB/43.John/md/john-11.md

 ## John 11:47

 Then the chief priests and the Pharisees called a meeting of the Sanhedrin.
-“What are we accomplishing?” they asked.
+“What are we achieving?” they asked.
 “Here is this man performing many signs.

 ## John 11:48

-If we let Him go on like this, everyone will believe in Him, and then the Romans will come and take away both our temple and our nation.”
+If we allow Him to continue, everyone will believe in Him, and then the Romans will come and take away both our temple and our nation.”

 ## John 11:49